NandPatel1292/I-Watch/README.md

 # I-Watch
 This is HTML and CSS watch website.
 This website made with animation.

-Click [here](https://nandpatel1292.github.io/I-Watch/) to check the Drum Kit.
+Click [here](https://nandpatel1292.github.io/I-Watch/) to check the I Watch.